sistemkoin-exchange/sistemkoin-official-api-docs/README.md

 GET api/ping
 ```

-Endpoint is for checking the if the user can communicate with hte api.
+Endpoint is for checking the if the user can communicate with the api.

 ```
  {